virtkick/http-master/README.md

 Use config preprocessor
 ===============
-`rush-http-proxy --config myconfig.conf --preprocessor ./myconfig.js`
+`http-master --config myconfig.conf --preprocessor ./myconfig.js`
 The above will feed `myconfig.conf` to a module loaded by `require("./myconfig.js")`.
 Feeding will also happen in the event of config reload due to changes or USR1 signal.

 The module needs to define a function such as below that would return the configuration object.